Srippo/Gabinet-api/README.md

 ### **DELETE** `/dentysci/:id`

-Please note that only users with the role "admin" may delete dentists.
+Logged in users with the role "admin" may delete users from the database.

 #### Expected Query